 By ID marking your cat with a chip or tattoo and registering yourself as its owner, you increase the chances of your cat finding home again if it runs away or has an accident.
 Both ID marking methods have their advantages and disadvantages.
 If you’re going to travel abroad with your cat, by law it must be chipped.

-If you would like your cat to be an outdoor cat, it’s important not to let them out before they are ready, and only if you are certain that it is safe for them.
-Allow the cat to be out for short periods at first, especially if it is a kitten.
+If you would like your cat to be an outdoor some times, it’s important not to let them out before they are ready, and only if you are certain that it is safe for them.
+Allow the cat to be out for short periods at first.